-Colin has always been deeply involved in his community of Oshawa, serving as an executive member of the Durham Chiropractic Society, and serving as chair of Spinal Health Week.
-Prior to entering Parliament, he co-owned and operated one of Durham Region’s leading chiropractic and wellness clinics.
+Colin has always been deeply involved in the communities of Oshawa and Durham Region, having served a an member of the Durham Chiropractic Society and volunteer with several other organizations.
+Before entering Parliament, he co-owned and operated one of Durham Region’s leading chiropractic and wellness clinics.

 Colin was elected to represent Oshawa for the first time in June 2004, having won a hard-fought battle in Canada's most competitive and exciting three-way race.
 He was successfully re-elected in January 2006, October 2008, May 2011, and October 2015.

 Growing up in Oshawa meant spending his summers working in the GM plant.
 This experience, coupled with his dedication to our community, lead Colin to create the Conservative Automotive Caucus shortly after being elected.
 During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as Parliamentary Secretary to three of Canada's Ministers: Industry, Health and Environment.
 He was a pivotal part of the process that lead to the creation of the Rouge National Urban Park, the first National Park to be established within a local Canadian municipality.